 And, of course, you can always whip up some homemade eyelash growth serum with this stuff!

-Oh, and did I mention that a huge bottle of castor oil only costs $11 and will last you forever?
+Oh, and did I mention that a huge bottle of castor oil is cheap as chips and will last you forever?

 Coconut Oil for Eyelashes

 Using coconut oil for eyelashes is a brilliantly yummy-smelling way to deep hydrate your lashes.
 It’s has a much lighter consistency than castor oil and does not “weigh down” your lashes as much when you apply it on your eyelashes.